jonfaustman/frontend-skeleton/README.md

 After Sass and Compass are up and running, feel free to edit the Sass files as you see fit.
 I prefer to keep all the project/application styles in a single file (SKELETON.sass) but also include imports/variables/mixins, etc. in _base.sass in case there is a need to create additional Sass files throughout.

 Customize the Twitter Bootstrap Sass files to meet your project's needs.
-Be aware that this can complicate upgrading Twitter Boostrap.
+Be aware that this can complicate upgrading Twitter Bootstrap.

+#### Markup and included files

+Edit the markup to fit your needs.

 ## License